• Aurélie CELERIER

 - Analysis of land use influences on common bird assemblages in southern France.
 I investigate the impact of land use and habitats on the temporal dynamics of local bird assemblages with opportunistic and protocoled data (collaborations with the Ligue pour la Protection des Oiseaux - PACA).

-- Faunistic road casualties.
+- Wildlife road casualties.
 I work with the Ligue pour la Protection des Oiseaux and the CEREMA to explain and predict spatial patterns in road casualites.
 We exploit jointly multiple sources of protocoled, non-protocoled and citizen science data to identify mortality hotspots and explanatory factors, with the final aim to inform public policies on the mitigation of traffic impact on vertebrates.
 See the final report of the COCPITT project (2020-2023).

 - Interacting imprints of climate change and land use on biodiversity.
 Using multiple taxa and scales, I investigate how species' responses to historical and present land use change interact with their responses to climate change.
 See the LANDBIO project (2022 - 2023, OFB - french ministry of ecology)